dsondak/optRBC/README.md

 - OpenMP:  `time_integrators.f90` and driver code `time_loop.f90`
 - MPI: `time_integrators_MPI.f90` and driver code `time_loop.f90`

 Modifications were made to several other files, but the majority of changes are found in those files.
-FFTW modifications for one-sided computations are found in <span style="color:red">**TODO: KATRINA**: Please add location</span>
+FFTW modifications for one-sided computations are found in https://github.com/dsondak/optRBC/tree/real_to_comp.
+This particular branch and set of code changes are quarantined since one-sided FFT is not fully functional and required changes to multiple sets of files.
+A benchmarking code for theoretical speedup of one-sided FFT over different array size can be found <span style="color:red">**TODO: KATRINA**: finish this </span>.
+A benchmarking code for speedup of multithreaded FFT over several array sizes and thread counts can be found <span style="color:red">**TODO: KATRINA**: finish this </span>.

 Detailed examples and performance evaluation test cases can be found in the [examples directory](https://github.com/dsondak/optRBC/tree/parallel_project/examples).
 The `README` in that directory gives stepwise instructions to compile, run, and replicate our results.